 - No, you will not be earning in lakhs 10 years down after many promotions (remember, there are tens of thousands more like you).
-No, there is no glamour working in IT nor are there "onsites" anymore.
+No, there is no glamor working in IT nor are there "onsites" anymore.

-- Hiring freshers to code is non-existent unless you are exceptionally brilliant or are from a Tier-1, Tier-1A or some Tier-2 colleges, which might be around 15% of all graduates.
+- Hiring freshers to write code is non-existent unless you are exceptionally brilliant or are from a Tier-1, Tier-1A or some Tier-2 colleges, which might be around 15% of all graduates.